loggar/note/notes/career/skill-test.js.front.md

-> Describe Closure and Modular in Front Javascript.
+> Describe Modular in Front Javascript.

 > Describe how bind() and apply() functions work.

-> Describe Promise and Async functions.
+> Describe Promises and Asynchronous functions.

 > Describe Prototype and Object.

 > Describe map(), filter(), reduce() Array methods.

-> Describe Javascript library that you prefer and its cons.
+> Describe Javascript library that you prefer and its pros and cons.

-> Code: Write a code that send two http-request and display their json format response, one asynchronously, one synchronously.
+> Code: Write a code that send two http-requests one asynchronously, one synchronously.
+Display their json format response.

 > Code: Write a singleton object module.
 This has a very simple method that uses a protected property from outside of the module (ES5).

 > Code: Write a html box module.
 This generate different boxes in HTML-Body when a factory method of the module applied.

-> Code: Write a html table module.
-This includes a method that appends a TR element to the TABLE
+> Code: Write a html List module.
+This includes a method that appends a LI element to the List.